Spectral data analysis

 With the advent of frameworks like Tensorflow and PyTorch, deep learning techniques became more accessible.
 Many cutting edge algorithms and libraries have complex dependencies that not only interfer with each other, but also change frequently.
 These libraries are often geared towards academic experimentation and not production-ready.
 By employing containerization offered by Docker and custom extensions, we are able to deploy these frameworks in production environments (for training and inference).

-We have experience in the following areas:
+We have extensive experience in the following areas: